pietrodicaprio/pietrodicaprio.github.io/_posts/2025-05-36-i-m-trying-to-leave-windows-once-again.md

 ## Linux
 Of course I can't switch to Linux without going trough Vanilla OS.
 Why are you asking?
 Well, technically I'm one of the board members of Vanilla OS...
 And I still daily run Windows?
 Yes, didn´t you read above?

+### Errors non errors
+After update, error on screen, no partition change, but all ok

+### Fingerprint reader
+The driver of the fingerprint is missing, deb drivers installation on Vanilla OS is not stright away due to sideload

+### Loose focus from all windows
+As a multiscreen user ...